Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-This subsection demonstrates that the proposed pressure-based formulation can be readily applied to external flow problems with a general inlet-outlet boundaries.
-As a canonical example, we consider the two-dimensional laminar flow over a cylinder at $Re = 40$.
-This steady-state regime features two symmetric attached vortices behind the cylinder, and key quantities such as the drag coefficient, separation angle, and wake length are used to validate the accuracy of the predictions \citep{gautier2013_re40_cylinder}.
+We now demonstrate that the proposed pressure-Poisson-based formulation extends naturally to complex geometries with inflow and outflow boundary conditions.
+As a canonical example, we consider two-dimensional laminar flow over a cylinder at $Re=40$.
+This steady-state regime features two symmetric recirculation vortices behind the cylinder; the drag coefficient, separation angle, and wake length serve as validation metrics \citep{gautier2013_re40_cylinder}.

-The rectangular computational domain contains a cylinder of diameter $D = 1$ centered at the origin, with each boundary located $12D$ away from the cylinder surface.
+The rectangular computational domain contains a cylinder of unit diameter $D$ centered at the origin, with each boundary located $12D$ away from the cylinder surface.
 A total of 30,000 residual points are randomly sampled inside the domain, excluding those within the cylinder, along with 512 points on the cylinder surface and 1,024 points on each boundary.
-Figure~\ref{fig:flow_cylinder_re40_points} illustrates the distribution of randomly sampled points within the domain and along the boundaries, along with the corresponding boundary conditions.

-In Fig.~\ref{fig:flow_cylinder_re40_points}, a constant-velocity Dirichlet boundary condition is prescribed at the inlet, where the velocity components ($u_{po}$ and $v_{po}$) are determined from potential flow theory based on a mean unit inflow velocity.
-The side boundaries employ symmetry (free-slip) conditions, where both the normal velocity and the derivative of the tangential velocity in the normal direction are set to zero.
-At the outlet, Neumann boundary conditions are applied to the velocity field.
+A constant-velocity Dirichlet boundary condition is prescribed at the inlet, where the components ($u_{po}$ and $v_{po}$) are determined from potential flow theory based on a mean unit inflow velocity.
+Symmetry (free-slip) conditions are applied on the lateral boundaries parallel to the inflow direction, enforcing a zero normal velocity ($v=0$) and a zero normal derivative of the tangential velocity ($u_y=0$).
+The pressure $p(x_{\min} + 1, 0) = 0$ is anchored at a single reference point located one diameter away from the inlet to prevent its unbounded growth.

-For the pressure field, we consider two treatments: (a) a constant Dirichlet condition ($p = 0$) imposed on the outlet boundary, and (b) a pressure-anchoring strategy in which the pressure is fixed at a single reference point in the bottom-left corner ($p_{an} = 0$), leaving open whether a Neumann condition should also be applied at the outlet.
-In our analysis, we first examine the case with a homogeneous Neumann condition on the outlet for pressure, and then the case in which no Neumann condition is enforced there.
+Outflow boundary conditions for incompressible external flows have been extensively studied in conventional CFD \citep{gresho_1987_outflow, HASAN_2005_outflow, DONG_2014_outflow}, but these formulations do not transfer directly to the present optimization-based framework.
+In practice, we place the outlet sufficiently far from the region of interest to reduce sensitivity to the outflow treatment.
+To ensure global mass conservation, we borrow a technique from \citet{Blosch1993_outflow} that enforces equality between the incoming and outgoing mass flow rates.
+This is incorporated as an additional equality constraint alongside the outflow boundary conditions on primitive variables that will be introduced later.

+where $N_{\text{out}}$ and $N_{\text{in}}$ denote the number of uniformly spaced sampling points on the outlet and inlet boundaries, respectively.